aws-geospatial/amazon-location-client-js/README.md

 ### [@amzn/geoplaces-client](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-amzn-geoplaces-client/)

-The standalone Places SDK commands are grouped a `places` namespace, for example:
+The standalone Places SDK commands are grouped into a `places` namespace.
+For example:

 ```javascript
 // Create an authentication helper instance using an API key